10 Common IT Problems in Business (And How to Fix Them)

 N/A

-In 2024, the average Canadian business loses over $20,000 per year to preventable IT problems.
+In 2025, the average Canadian business loses over $20,000 per year to preventable IT problems.
 From network slowdowns that cripple productivity to security breaches that shut down operations, common IT problems are costing SMBs time, money, and reputation.
-These IT problems for small business are predictable and fixable.
-Studies from Gartner’s cybersecurity research show 43% of Canadian organizations were targeted by attacks, while CISA reports ransomware as the top threat.
-The good news: most can be fixed with the right strategy and support.
+According to the IBM 2024 Cost of a Data Breach Report, the average data breach now costs CA$6.32 million in Canada—and 60% of breaches involve a human element that’s entirely preventable.
+These IT problems for small business aren’t random.
+They’re predictable and fixable.
+The Canadian Centre for Cyber Security reports ransomware as the top threat to Canadian organizations.
+The good news: most of these problems can be fixed with the right strategy and support.

 If you’re trying to solve these issues with a provider instead of piecemeal fixes, compare our IT support services page for frontline operational issues, our cybersecurity services page for security gaps, and our IT assessment page for a concrete remediation plan.